sirbrillig/spies/README.md

 Inspired by [Sinon](http://sinonjs.org/) in JavaScript, this library defines *Spies*, *Stubs*, and *Mocks* which can be used to mock and stub out methods (even globally defined functions, I'm looking at you, WordPress) and find out if they have been called.

 Spies was also inspired by the excellent [WP_Mock](https://github.com/10up/wp_mock), [Mockery](http://docs.mockery.io/), and PHPUnit's own [getMockBuilder](https://phpunit.de/manual/current/en/test-doubles.html).
-These are all wonderful tools in their own right, but some of them conflate mocking and expectation or have a syntax that I find non-intuitive.
+These are all wonderful tools in their own right and without them Spies count not exist.

+What does Spies offer that these other libraries do not?

 **The very foundation of Spies is to make the syntax as easy to read as natural language.**

 # Usage

-If you want to skip to the function list, you can [read the API here](API.md).
+If you want to just skip to the functions, you can [read the API here](API.md).

 ## Spies